uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ### Saline: Salt state application monitoring to be integrated to the product.
 Saline exposes Salt state metrics to Prometheus.
 It is a tool meant to attach to Salt Master sockets and analyze and extract Salt state/jobs metrics from a live and running Uyuni server.

-Saline setup is done is two steps:
+Saline setup is done is two steps, and should be also driven by `mgradm`:

-1. Install `saline` RPM in the Uyuni server.
+1. Install `saline` RPM in the Uyuni server (pre-installed in the server image).
 This provides "setup" script and new "Formulas with Forms".
 2. Run `saline-setup run` to configure and enable the `salined` service to attach to the Salt Master.
 3. In the "Formulas with Forms" UI, new formulas will appear: "Saline Prometheus" and "Saline Grafana".
-These can be used to automatically configure your Prometheus and Grafana instances to get the metrics and dashboards from Saline.
+These can be used to automatically configure your existing Prometheus and Grafana instances to get the metrics and dashboards from Saline.

 Saline already provides an easy way to integrate with the current Monitoring Stack (Formulas with Forms).